-When you are trying to run a business these activities may frustrate you beyond comprehension, but to retain your customers and build a reputation for yourself they are extremely critical.
-In order to fulfil all demands made to the business, “Support as a Service” was introduced.
+When you are trying to run a business, these time-consuming activities may frustrate you beyond comprehension, but they are still extremely critical to retaining your customers and building a good reputation.
+In order to fulfil all demands made to the business, support as a service was introduced.

 There are multiple scenarios in which support as a service will come in handy.
 If you are facing any of the situations mentioned below maybe it's time to rethink your options: